lindsdeck/cst339/milestones/milestone2/dedeck/Mileston6.md

     - Spring MVC waws used for development.
     - Title '3DeDeck' is in for store.
 Logo is in the works and for now is the name of the store
     - Refactored to use consistent styling and themes across all pages for final presentation
+    - Implemented Spring Security framework for comprehensice application security
+    - All pages except login and registration now protected and require authentication
+    - Automatic redirection to login page for unauthenticated access attempts

 - Registration Mode
     - A user can register on the loaded home page.